anampopa/ana-blog/content/status/testing-one-on-one.md

 showDate: false

 tags: ['Testing','Testing Podcast']
-categories: ['Testing', 'Thought of the Day']
+categories: ['Thought of the Day']
 ---
 Testing and Frustrations